cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ### PT Pentester

-A `PT Pentester` is a Cobalt pentester whose participating in testing an asset.
+A `PT Pentester` is a Cobalt pentester whose testing a specific asset.

 ### Cobalt Staff